-If you have questions, concerns or issues with the laboratory component of the course, then you should contact the Laboratory Coordinator.
-While the laboratory TAs can help with questions about the in laboratory activities including experimental work and the reports, it is the Laboratory Coordinator who is responsible for decisions about the laboratory in general such as safety concerns etc. and it is your individual responsibility to communicate with the Laboratory Coordinator in a timely manner.
-Questions concerning the CHEM 351 laboratories in the Winter 2024 semester should be directed to the Laboratory Coordinator, Dr. Erin Sullivan mailto:ersulliv@ucalgary.ca.
+If you have questions or issues with the laboratory component of the course, then you should contact the laboratory coordinator.
+While the laboratory TAs can help with questions about the experimental activities and the written reports, it is the Laboratory Coordinator who is responsible for decisions about making up missed work, changing sections, exemptions, safety concerns etc. and it is your individual responsibility to communicate with the Laboratory Coordinator in a timely manner.
+Questions concerning the CHEM 353 laboratories in the Winter 2023 semester should be directed to the laboratory coordinator, Dr. Ashley Causton, mailto:acauston@ucalgary.ca.